 - Computer Animation Principles & Techniques: You'll develop skills and knowledge in computer animation principles and practice, which will help to improve the quality of your productions.
 You'll also become conversant in the language, concepts and techniques relating to the course.

 - Master's Project: The focus of the fourth term is on completing the Master's component of your education.
 This project can be a standalone project or a continuation of the group project unit.
 In either case you can work alone or with other students.
 The year ends with a computer animation show, which gives you the opportunity to showcase your work to industry professionals and potential employers.
+View some of our students work to see what you could be creating on the course.

 Programme specifications provide definitive records of the University's taught degrees in line with Quality Assurance Agency requirements.
 Every taught course leading to a BU Award has a programme specification which describes its aims, structure, content and learning outcomes, plus the teaching, learning and assessment methods used.